Men’s group

 Beginning March 27

-Every 4th Friday of the month
+Every 4th Friday of each month

 5:30 p.m. – 7:00 p.m.